SFDO-Tooling/Metecho/docs/metecho-how-to.md

 **Retrieve Changes** - *Pull the work you did in your Dev Org (in Salesforce) into Metecho so that other people can review it.
 Developers may retrieve changes as many times as they like while they are working.*

+**Commit** - *A way to document and describe changes the Developer retrieves from the Dev Org.
+Each time a Developer makes a commit, it is saved in a Commit History list.*

 - When the Developer is ready to pull the Dev Org work from Salesforce into Metecho, they need to select `Retrieve Changes from Dev Org`.